sorbet/sorbet/website/docs/overloads.md

 ### Why these restrictions?

-Consider how overloading works in typed, compiled languages like C++ or Java;
-each overload is a separate method.
+Consider how overloading works in typed, compiled languages like C++ or Java: each overload is a separate method.
 They actually have separate implementations, are type checked separately, compile (with link-time name mangling) to separate symbols in the compiled object, and the compiler knows how to resolve each call